Barbara Jane Harrison: Death at her post

 On 8 April 1968, Harrison (aged 22) was a flight attendant aboard BOAC Flight 712 when it left Heathrow Airport at 16.27 BST, bound indirectly for Sydney.

 Her George Cross citation recites what happened almost immediately after takeoff:

-According to witnesses, after the escape chute had been burnt away Harrison continued to force passengers to safety by pushing them out the door, even as "flames and smoke [were] licking around her face".
+According to witnesses, after the escape chute had been burnt away Harrison continued to force passengers to safety by pushing them out of the door, even as "flames and smoke [were] licking around her face".

 She then seemed to be preparing to jump but instead turned back inside; there was another explosion and she was not seen alive again.
 Her body was found with four others near the rear door; all had died from asphyxia.

 Anthony Crosland (President of the Board of Trade and the minister responsible for civil aviation) later wrote of Harrison's "lonely and courageous action" and "devotion to duty, in the highest traditions of her calling".

 In August 1969 Harrison became the only woman to receive the George Cross in peacetime, and its youngest female recipient.

-It is now at British Airways' Speedbird Centre, which is dedicated to the history of the crew and story of British Airways.
+The medal was presented to her father in 1969 and, as of 2019, is at British Airways' Speedbird Centre, which is dedicated to the history of the crew and story of British Airways.